Alerovere/CoastSat.Venice/README.md

 ## How to use
 CoastSat.Venice is organised in different notebooks that will need to be run in cascade for everything to work properly.

 1. **Calculate_Tides.ipynb**: Extract tides from the FES 2022 tidal model.
-Requires subscription to AVISO+ and download of the FES tidal model.
+Requires subscription to AVISO+ and download of the FES tidal model
 2. **Extract_Shorelines_Tide.ipynb.ipynb**: Use CoastSat functions to download Landsat and Sentinel data, calculate shoreline trands and extract slopes.
-Requires a Google Earth Engine account.
+Requires a Google Earth Engine account
 3. **Download_Wave_Data.ipynb**: Downlaod wave data from the Copernicus Marine data hub.
 Requires subscription to the Copernicus Marine Service
+4. **Calculate_Runup.ipynb**: Use the wave, tidal data and slope as inputs to the py-wave-runup tool and calculate maximum and minimum runup values

 ## References and Datasets